theunstopabble/InterviewMinds/docs/AI_DISCOVERABILITY_FRAMEWORKS.md

 **Implementation Details:**

 - **JSON-LD Schema Injection:** We provide a highly structured `@type: "WebApplication"` schema inside `index.html` that explicitly answers _what_ the application does, _how_ it does it, and _who_ built it.
-- **Direct Value Proposition:** The description explicitly states: _"Enterprise-grade AI mock interview platform with real-time ML proctoring, CRDT collaborative coding, multimodal voice analysis..."_.
+- **Direct Value Proposition:** The description explicitly states: _"Production-grade AI Mock Interview Platform with real-time ML proctoring, CRDT collaborative coding, multimodal voice analysis..."_.
 This allows Answer Engines to pull exact feature sets when users ask, "What are the best AI mock interview platforms with ML proctoring?"

 ## 2. GEO (Generative Engine Optimization)